 - 2.1 The Council has made the Order under section 226(1)(a) of the Town and Country Planning Act 1990, section 13 of the Local Government (Miscellaneous Provisions) Act 1976 and the Acquisition of Land Act 1981. - 2.2 The land and new rights included in the Order which are the subject of the proposed acquisition are referred to as the "Order Land" and are described in the next section.
-The Council is the local planning authority and the highway authority for the Order Land.

-- 2.3 The Order has been made to authorise the acquisition of the land and the creation of the new rights to facilitate the delivery of the scheme described below ("Scheme") and which, if implemented, will facilitate regeneration of one of the most tired and outdated areas of Coventry city centre.
-The Scheme has been designed to transform the land with a vibrant mix of uses including new homes, health uses, potential hotel, shops, food and drink establishments, commercial workspace, leisure and community uses, new open space, new pedestrian and vehicular access and car parking and will further improve the setting of nearby listed buildings. - 2.4 The schedule to the Order ("Schedule") lists the owners, lessees, tenants and occupiers of the Order Land.
-In addition, it lists all those other parties that have been identified as having a qualifying interest in the Order Land as defined by section 12(2) Acquisition of Land Act 1981, including neighbouring owners with the benefit of rights or interests over the Order Land. - 2.5 The Council recognises that a compulsory purchase order should only be made if there is a compelling case in the public interest (paragraph 12 of the Department of Levelling-Up, Housing and Communities Guidance on Compulsory Purchase Process and the Crichel Down Rules, July 2020 ("CPO Guidance")) which justifies interfering with the human rights of those with an interest in the affected land.
+The Council is the local planning authority and the highway authority for the Order Land. - 2.3 The Order has been made to authorise the acquisition of the land and the creation of the new rights to facilitate the delivery of the scheme which, if implemented, will facilitate regeneration of one of the most tired and outdated areas of Coventry city centre.
+The scheme is the form of development consented by outline planning permission granted by the Council on 27 January 2022 pursuant to a hybrid planning application reference: OUT/2020/2876 ("2022 Permission") as amended by s.96A non-material amendment, reference NMA/2022/2523, dated 11 October 2022 ("S96A Application") (the "Consented Scheme").
+The Consented Scheme is the subject of a pending s.73 application, with reference S73/2022/3160 ("S73 Application") (the "Revised Scheme").
+Reference in this Statement of Case to the "Scheme" is to both the Consented Scheme and the Refined Scheme unless expressly stated otherwise. - 2.4 The Scheme has been designed to transform the land with a vibrant mix of uses including new homes, health uses, potential hotel, shops, food and drink establishments, commercial workspace, leisure and community uses, new open space, new pedestrian and vehicular access and car parking and will further improve the setting of nearby listed buildings. - 2.5 The schedule to the Order ("Schedule") lists the owners, lessees, tenants and occupiers of the Order Land.
+In addition, it lists all those other parties that have been identified as having a qualifying interest in the Order Land as defined by section 12(2)

+Acquisition of Land Act 1981, including neighbouring owners with the benefit of rights or interests over the Order Land.

+2.6 The Council recognises that a compulsory purchase order should only be made if there is a compelling case in the public interest (paragraph 12 of the Department of Levelling-Up, Housing and Communities Guidance on Compulsory Purchase Process and the Crichel Down Rules, July 2020 ("CPO Guidance")) which justifies interfering with the human rights of those with an interest in the affected land.
 The Council considers that a clear and compelling case in the public interest exists for making the Order, as described in the following sections of this Statement.

-3 DESCRIPTION OF ORDER LAND
+3. DESCRIPTION OF ORDER LAND